fiseni/Pozitron.Extensions.MediatR/README.md

 ## Publish Strategies

-Currently there is a support for the following strategies.
+Currently, there is support for the following strategies.

 ```csharp
 public enum PublishStrategy